This is a partnered post.

 There are a number of other unusual ways in which people can damage their ears.
 Using cotton buds to clear out the ears is a common example – this can damage the ear canal in some cases and cause impacted earwax.
 If you regularly swim, you should also be careful of getting water in the ears – wearing a swim cap can prevent infections caused by getting water in the ears.

 A good diet can also help to preserve your sense of hearing.
 Minerals such as magnesium and zinc are great for ear health – you can find these minerals in foods such as bananas, potatoes, cashews, red meat and dark chocolate.
+If you’re worried you might be magnesium-deficient, you can take an online test to find out if you need to increase your daily intake.

 If you notice your sense of hearing starting to fade, it’s worth seeing an audiologist.
 Hearing can usually be restored by getting a hearing aid fitted.
 There are even hearing aids available to treat conditions such as tinnitus (constant ringing in the ears).